BoldGrid/boldgrid-backup/readme.txt

 = How does BoldGrid Backup differ from other backup plugins? =

 BoldGrid Backup is more than just a "backup plugin."
-It’s a full 360 solution with tools and features that helps prevent website crashes from happening in the first place.
-In addition to all the features you’ve come to expect from a plugin with website backup functionality, BoldGrid Backup also offers:
+It's a full 360 solution with tools and features that helps prevent website crashes from happening in the first place.
+In addition to all the features you've come to expect from a plugin with website backup functionality, BoldGrid Backup also offers:

 * Site Check monitors your site for issues that could lead to site crashes, provides a toolset to restore your site even if your WordPress installation is inaccessible
 * Auto rollback feature creates a backup before updates, restores your site to the last backup if an update fails